akshay107/Adversarial-Reprogramming-Keras/README.md

 To train the model, run adversarial_reprogramming.py

+The model achieves 92.88 % training accuracy and 93.47 % test accuracy.
 The trained weights can be downloaded using this [link](https://drive.google.com/file/d/1PUaoonDEdfseL9F0lFONrEDednB2KUCd/view).

 ![Alt text](imgs/4_new.png?raw=true "Title")